apparatus/fuge-config/README.md

       <td>integer</td>
       <td>maximum number of times to attempt service restart after crash</td>
       <td>5</td></tr>

+<tr><td>include</td>
+      <td>Array of string</td>
+      <td>List of docker compose files to include in this fuge system</td>
+      <td>[]</td></tr>
 </table>

 ### Service Settings
-All of the global settings documented above may be specififed at the service level.
-When specified at the service level settings override the global options.
-In addition at the service level the following additional settings are required/allowed:
+Most of the global settings documented above may be specified at the service level.
+When specified at the service level, settings override the global options.
+In addition at the service level the following settings are required/allowed:

 <table>
   <tr><td>name</td><td>type</td><td>effect</td><td>default</td></tr>